l7mp/learning-go/99-labs/02-webapps/README.md

   }
   ```
 - store the returned hostname in the global variable `hostname` so that the HTTP handler, which runs in a separate function and so cannot reach `h`, will access it: `hostname = h`
-- finally, modify the HTTP handler `HelloHandler` to add value of the global `hostname` variable to the response: `fmt.Fprintf(w, "Hello world from %s!", hostname)`
+- finally, modify the HTTP handler `HelloHandler` to add value of the global `hostname` variable to the response: `fmt.Fprintf(w, "Hello world from %s!\n", hostname)`

 > ✅ **Check**
 >
 > Run the below test to check whether you have successfully completed the task.
 If all goes well, you should see the output `PASS`.
 > ``` sh
-> go test ./... --tags=helloworld -v -count 1
+> go test ./... --tags=helloworldhostname -v -count 1
 > PASS
 > ```
 > Make sure the web service is running locally (i.e., execute `go run main.go` before running the test): the test issues requests to the HTTP server and checks whether the response is as expected.